IKATS/IKATS/CONTRIBUTING.operator.md

 The first one will be used to *fix* and *improve* the behaviour of the **internal** part of the operator and it is up to the contributor to set up the test process.

+#Review#176667 add : sandbox use for testing is required when operator uses ikatsApi or opentsdb or spark
 The second way is likely an *integration process*.
 It should be used to see how the operator works with IKATS.
 Ideally, there should not be any issue inside the operator except at IKATS connections bounds (API calls).
 The operator should be considered as black box.